-Our High Purity Cellulose manufacturing assets can easily be shifted between commodity viscose and absorbent materials production to take advantage of market conditions and generate the most attractive margins.
+We can easily shift our High Purity Cellulose segment manufacturing assets between commodity viscose and absorbent materials production to take advantage of market conditions and generate the most attractive margins.

 Commodity viscose is primarily sold to producers of viscose staple fibers which in turn are used primarily to manufacture rayon fibers which are widely used in the clothing and textile industries.
 Shifts in fashion styles and textile fiber blending have increased demand for viscose staple fibers.
 Additionally, variability in cotton linter supply and increasing environmental concerns about cotton production have resulted in viscose staple producers shifting volume away from cotton linter pulp to wood-based dissolving pulp.